A Frame is a top-level window with a title and a border.

 value cannot be obtained until the frame is made displayable

-by either calling pack
+by either calling pack or show.

 Since the border area is included in the overall size of the